thehappeninghomo/CapstoneProject_Sonali-Kushwaha/README.md

 ### For Your Ease: A python file named ```testModel.py``` contains similar code as that of the ```testingModel.ipynb``` and is executable from command line.

 ### Limitations:
 1. This model is trained only for digit recognition.
-So, it won't be giving desired results for character input.
+So, it won't be giving desired results for othe character inputs.
 2. Manual input of the image name is needed.
 3. It may or may not work for filenames with extensions other than ```.png```.